My Wife's Best Friend

-My Wife's Best Friend is a 1952 American comedy film directed by Richard Sale, starring Anne Baxter and Macdonald Carey, with Catherine McLeod in the titular role.
-It was produced and distributed by 20th Century Fox.
+My Wife's Best Friend is a 1952 American comedy film directed by Richard Sale and starring Anne Baxter, Macdonald Carey and Catherine McLeod.

 Plot

-Virginia Mason (Anne Baxter) and George (Macdonald Carey), husband and wife from Mellford, Illinois, are on an airliner for their second honeymoon in Hawaii.
-When the plane develops serious engine trouble, it looks like the end for everyone on board.
-Certain that he's facing an imminent demise, George confesses to Virginia that he's had an affair with her best friend Jane Richards (Catherine McLeod).
-Virginia mulls over several potential revenges in her mind, casting herself as various famous women of history.
-The plane lands safely, at which time Virginia learns that the "affair" was nothing more than a discreet flirtation.
+George and Virginia Mason, a couple from Illinois, are aboard an airliner headed for their second honeymoon in Hawaii.
+When the plane develops serious engine trouble, George, believing that he is about to die, confesses to Virginia that had an affair with her best friend Jane Richards.
+Virginia envisions several potential revenge scenarios, casting herself as various famous women of history.
+The plane lands safely and Virginia learns that the affair was nothing more than a discreet flirtation.